Jacquard/Hashcat-Time-crck-Magic/README.md

 This small C code, compiled with "-fPIC -shared" makes some magic to the old program versions and makes them active again.

+## How to use the program:

+After the compilation, open a terminal and type:

+LD_PRELOAD=./time.so <folder_of_oclXXX-plus>/./oclHashcat-plus.bin
+or
+LD_PRELOAD=./time.so <folder_of_cudaXXX-plus>/./cudaHashcat-plus.bin

+And then you will be able to run the program like in 1970 without changing the system date or cracking the program (0x71).